ESPboy-edu/ESPboy_Pinger/README.md

 # ESPboy_Pinger
 ESPboy tool to continuously ping by IP or DNS

-Plese install "esp8266-ping-master" library first (check "/lib" folder in this repo) to your Arduino IDE libraries folder.
+Please install "esp8266-ping-master" library first (check "/lib" folder in this repo) to your Arduino IDE libraries folder.